Chart Color Schemes

 The level of residential development activity in Lismore is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Lismore averaging around 5 new dwelling approvals annually over the past five financial years, totalling an estimated 25 homes.
+AreaSearch analysis of ABS building approval numbers indicates Lismore averaged around 5 new dwelling approvals annually over the past 5 financial years, totalling an estimated 25 homes.
 As of FY-26, 0 approvals have been recorded.
-Population decline has likely kept up with demand for new supply, offering good choice to buyers.
-The average expected construction cost value of new homes is $522,000, indicating a focus on the premium market with high-end developments.
+The area has experienced population decline, suggesting new supply has likely kept up with demand, offering buyers good choice.
+New homes are being built at an average expected construction cost value of $522,000, indicating developers focus on the premium market with high-end developments.

-This financial year, $9.5 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development.
-Compared to Rest of NSW, Lismore has significantly less development activity, 50.0% below regional average per person.
-Limited new supply generally supports stronger demand and values for established homes, though construction activity has intensified recently.
-Nationally, building activity in Lismore is also lower, reflecting market maturity and possible development constraints.
+This year, $9.5 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development.
+Compared to Rest of NSW, Lismore has significantly less development activity (50.0% below regional average per person).
+This limited new supply generally supports stronger demand and values for established homes, though construction activity has intensified recently.
+Nationally, building activity in Lismore is lower, reflecting market maturity and possible development constraints.
 New building activity shows 33.0% detached houses and 67.0% medium and high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This marks a considerable change from the current housing mix of 70.0% houses.
-Lismore indicates a mature market with around 447 people per approval.
+This indicates a considerable change from the current housing mix (currently 70.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+Lismore has around 447 people per approval, indicating a mature market.

 Frequently Asked Questions - Development